 Stage 6: Hatching

 The last stage of the embryo is Hatching and this can occur between 48 and 72 hours from fertilization.
 The hatching time might vary from fish to fish but the developmental stages follow the same timing whether they are inside the chorion or not.
-The fish starts this period with an approximate length of 3 mm and by the third day it is already 3.5 mm long.
-The morphogenesis of most organs is quite completed by now and the fins, jaws and gills develop quickly.
-Early hatching of embryos before this stage can be related to acute toxicity of chemicals.
+The fish starts this period with an approximate length of 3 mm and by the third day, it is already 3.5 mm long.
+The morphogenesis of most organs is quite completed by now and the fins, jaws, and gills develop quickly.
+Early hatching of embryos before this stage can be related to the acute toxicity of chemicals.

-After 5 days post fertilization and once out of the chorion, they start feeding themselves independently, and they will start been considered experimental animals under the Animal Welfare Legislation (EU Directive 2010/63/EU).
+After 5 days post fertilization and once out of the chorion, they start feeding themselves independently, and they will start being considered experimental animals under the Animal Welfare Legislation (EU Directive 2010/63/EU).

 As we have seen in this article, many studies with human developmental toxicity relevance can be performed during the different stages of the embryonic Zebrafish development stages.
 After 72 hpf these little creatures are no longer denominated embryos and they keep developing as larvae.
 They also start developing pigmentation and they won’t be transparent for direct visualization of the effects during screening anymore.